Activities for teenagers in the school holidays

 Get your head round student loans: Martin Lewis has a breakdown of how student loans work best for you if you’re headed to Uni in September.
 I picked this tip up from Future Quest, who have some suggestions for teenage activities I haven’t covered here, so do head over for a look.

-Keep on top of the news: The Day is offering their daily newsletter subscription (usually priced at £120 a year for a family membership) free of charge during lockdown.
+Keep on top of the news: The Day offers a daily newsletter subscription (priced at £120 for the whole family).
 It has a readership of mostly teenagers, and covers quirky reviews and academic updates as well as keeping on top of what our politicians are doing.
-Ideally, my teenagers will read it and report back to me, recalling only the funny memes, because that’s all my coronavirus overwhelmed brain can cope with right now.

 Learn a language: try a new language on Duolingo.